marcorotondi/marcorotondi.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

-This is my Blog

-I'm Marco rotondi a Java developer since 2008.
+I'm Marco Rotondi a Java developer since 2008.